The quest for productivity

-The employee will also know what is expected and his awareness that productivity plays a major role in the organisation will encourage him to the perform accordingly.
+The employee will also know what is expected and his awareness that productivity plays a major role in the organization will encourage him to the perform accordingly.

 Key performance indicators

 These are there for the benefit of management to measure current activity against target set.
-Each function or process within the organisation plays a role in the overall performance.
-It is there for necessary to ensure that measurements are in place and feedback collected.
+Each function or process within the organization plays a role in the overall performance.
+It is, therefore, necessary to ensure that measurements are in place and feedback collected.

 It is also important for management to know what these indicators are and how they will affect the business.
 Identify and monitor these key performance indicators on a regular basis and you will immediately notice any changes in performance and productivity.